Mike Mills: Musical style

 Mills' melodic approach to bass playing is inspired by Paul McCartney of the Beatles and Chris Squire of Yes; Mills has said, "I always played a melodic bass, like a piano bass in some ways ...
 I never wanted to play the traditional locked into the kick drum, root note bass work."
 Mills has more musical training than his bandmates, which he has said "made it easier to turn abstract musical ideas into reality."
+He began taking piano lessons at age 14.